Mika showcases new album The Origin of Love at Heaven

 Mika’s vocal prowess was on full display as he plunged from falsetto to baritone with ease.
 His characteristically nasal tone and chewed-up vowels perfectly suited the snappy, pop-cum-cabaret melodies, while his band clearly revelled in the thick instrumental harmonies and galloping beats.
 The slapstick theatrics continued throughout the whole performance; during Love Today he mimed shooting band members one by one before turning the gun on himself and lying dead on the piano – then springing back up in a virtual resurrection for one last resounding chorus.
 The energy and noise snowballed through We Are Golden to finish with a rendition of the ridiculously catchy hit song Grace Kelly.
 And, of course, he was called back to give a heartfelt encore titled, fittingly enough, Origin of Love.
 And if the rapture in Heaven was anything to go by, the album has a very successful future ahead.

-Watch latest single Celebrate here:
+Watch the video for Celebrate here: